rwth-iat/openAAS_workshop/README.md

 ```
 folder.

 Afterwards, start the [ACPLT/RTE](https://github.com/acplt/rte) with the openAAS Library.
-Now, you can open the provided LibreOffice Calc file from /libreOffice folder.
+Now, you can open the provided LibreOffice Calc file from /libreOffice folder and start to create AAS, Property Value Statements and Lifecycle-Entries.